perladvent/perldotcom/content/article/the-2018-perl-developer-survey-results.md

 The second edition of the Perl Developer Survey took place from the 5th of April until the 7th of May.
-Over 32 days we received 1024 responses from all over the world, an improvement over last year’s 849.
+Over 32 days we received 1024 responses from all over the world, an improvement over last year's 849.
 There were several changes including a few new questions and also a large number of respondents from Japan who were almost completely absent in 2017.